developerfitz/Thumbnail-Service/README.md

 This repo contains folders of mini challenges.

-The goal is better understand software development and the challenges faced in the real world.
+The goal is to better understand software development and the challenges faced in the real world.

+`cd <folder>`
+`pip install -r requirements.txt `